-Textile museums around the world are visited by students, professors, researchers, and tourists in almost all parts of the world.
-They give an outlook of the clothing and fashion trends of the region in a particular time frame.
-Fashion museums of Europe and USA are especially well-known amongst all others.
-Fashion Museum in Bath, UK; Avant-guardian Fashion in Antwerp, Belgium; The Fashion and Textile Museum in Paris, France; The Costume Institute at the MET, USA; The Victoria and Albeit Museum, UK; Fashion with History in Barcelona, Spain; and MuDe - Design and Fashion Museum, Portugal are some of the widely recognized names in the fashion and textile industry.
+Textile museums worldwide are visited by students, professors, researchers, and tourists from almost all parts of the world.
+They provide insights into the clothing and fashion trends of a region during a particular time frame.
+Fashion museums in Europe and the USA are especially well-known.
+Examples include the Fashion Museum in Bath, UK; the Antwerp Fashion Museum in Belgium; the Fashion and Textile Museum in Paris, France; the Costume Institute at the MET in the USA; the Victoria and Albert Museum in the UK; Fashion with History in Barcelona, Spain; and the MuDe - Design and Fashion Museum in Portugal.
+These institutions are widely recognized in the fashion and textile industry.

-Textile museums do not just provide information on the clothes and fashion items that were used in ancient times, but also portray the lifestyle of people in earlier times.
-For example, the Calico museum in India displays textiles and clothing that were produced in various parts of India around 300 years ago.
-It gives an insight into the lifestyle of the Indian populace during those ages by the medium of these textiles.
-Bullocks and carriages were used for transportation, and carriages were decorated with handcrafted pieces of clothe.
-Textiles were used to decorate houses.
-There were no machines in existence, and the only mechanism in use was the use of wooden block for the printing of fabric and threads.
+Textile museums don't just provide information about clothing and fashion items used in ancient times; they also portray the lifestyle of people from earlier eras.
+For example, the Calico Museum in India displays textiles and clothing produced in various parts of India around 300 years ago.
+It offers insights into the lifestyle of the Indian population during that period through these textiles.
+Transportation was often by bullocks and carriages, which were decorated with handcrafted textiles.
+Textiles were also used for decorating houses.
+During those times, there were no machines, and the only printing mechanism was the use of wooden blocks for fabric printing and hand-spun threads.

 Preserving artifacts for years together is not an easy job!
 Textile museum owners employ various preservation techniques to keep their artifacts intact for years together.
 Majority of the times, preservation techniques are dependent on the climatic conditions of the place.
 Museum's management makes sure that the ancient textiles are protected from dust and dirt, so they are likely to coat the textile sheet or clothing with plastic.
 They ensure that the room where the fabric is stored is free from moisture, and it is neither too hot nor too cold.
 Insecticides and pesticides are used to keep the textiles safe from insects and pests and their bites and littering.
 The sheets are never nailed or stapled as it can stain the piece after a certain period of time owing to their rust.
 Lighting conditions in rooms are adjusted as per the requirements of the museum, and many textile museums prohibit visitors from touching the artifacts completely.